catg-umag/review-long-covid-ml/README.md

 # Support repository

-This is the code / data repository for our review titled "<WIP>".
+This is the code / data repository for "The role of machine learning in health policies during the COVID-19 pandemic and in long COVID management" (Frontiers in Public Health).

 ## What does it contain?